decenomy/UCR/doc/build-osx.md

         make check

-5. (Optional) You can also install clrd to your path:
+5. (Optional) You can also install ucrd to your path:

         make install